adaptingadapting/Holberton-SpeedrunAllChecksPercent/8variables_if_else_while/README.md

 task 1 was long again which is fine just unfortunate now

 task 2 i went for a much cleaner solution now, so thats good

+task 3 is just copy paste not really much to say